Earthquake Preparedness at Home

-These earthquake preparedness tips for securing items in and around your home can keep your family safe when the shaking starts.
+These earthquake preparedness at home tips for securing items in and around your home can keep your family safe when the shaking starts.

-Earthquake Preparedness Starts with Securing Items in Your Home
+Earthquake Preparedness at Home Starts with Securing the Items Inside

 Earthquake shaking can move virtually anything in your home, even large and bulky items.
 Imagine your home being picked up and shaken sideways - what would be tossed around?